chandlerlester/Stylized_Learning/README.md

 - Updating_decreasing_gain
 - Updating_decreasing_gain_RLS2

-The folders labeled "RLS2" use a version of RLS that uses multiple data points for one calculate.
+The folders labeled "RLS2" use a version of RLS that uses multiple data points for one calculation.
 Folders without this label run a version of the code that uses a more traditional RLS formula; here the agents run RLS on each data point even though they observe multiple data points in one time interval.